DanielBrosch/SDPSymmetryReduction.jl/README.md

 # SDPSymmetryReduction

-Numerically reduces semidefinite programming problems, by exploiting their symmetry, when given in vectorized standard form
+Numerically reduces semidefinite programming problems by exploiting their symmetry.
+Input is in vectorized standard form
 ```
 sup/inf     dot(C,x)
 subject to  Ax = b,